betheden/hebrew-grammar/content/number_dual.rst

 Summary
 -------

-The dual ending ־ַיִם usually refers to two of an item.
+The dual ending ־ַיִם usually refers to a pair of items.

 Article
 -------

 :ref:`Nouns<noun>` change their form is according to their number, either :ref:`singular<number_singular>`, dual, or :ref:`plural<number_plural>`.
 The dual ending does not only mean "two" but usually refers to a pair of something, such as עֵינַ֥יִם (two eyes) or אָזְנַ֣יִם (two ears).
-However, sometimes the dual ending is used for a singular noun, such as the noun פַּנַיִם which takes a dual ending but is translated into English as the singular noun "face".

 .. note:: Dual nouns always take :ref:`adjectives<adjective>` with a :ref:`plural<number_plural>` ending, not a dual ending.